brunotavaresds/Mountain-Shooter/README.md

 ===============

+Exercício feito para a faculdade com o objetivo de incluir novos monstros, novo nível, nova música e fazer com que toda pontuação apareça no placar final.

 ### About

 Mountain Shooter is a 2D arcade game developed with Pygame.
 The game has 2 levels and each level level end with a timeout event.
 Can be played coop (2 players).
 Score is saved in database (SQLite3))

-Exercício feito para a faculdade com o objetivo de incluir novos monstros, novo nível, nova música e fazer com que tudo apareça no placar final.

 GAME MENU